intel-iot-devkit/concurrent-video-analytic-pipeline-optimization-sample-l/doc/FAQ.md

 ## Can I use other OpenVINO version rather than 2020.3 ?
 Yes, but you have to modify some code due to interfaces changing.
 And also you need to download the IR files and copy them to ./model manually.
 Please refer to script/download_and_copy_models.sh for how to download the IR files.

+## When run 4 channel decode plus inference and display on APL, the CPU occupy ratio is very high and fps is low
+Please refer to par file par_file/inference/n4_face_detection_rgbp.par.
+It uses option "-dc::rgbp" that make the SFC outputs RGB4 for display and VPP outputs RGBP for inference input.
+Then there is no need to use OpenCV for resizing and color conversion which consume much CPU time on APL.
+Note, "-dc::rgbp" only works with "-infer::fd".
+Will support more inference types in the future.